Crotona Park: Hylan Park

 Hylan Park is a 15 acre sitting area at the northeast corner of Crotona Park.
 Named after mayor John Francis Hylan, it is bounded by 175th Street to the north, Southern Boulevard to the east, Crotona Park East to the south and southwest, and Waterloo Place to the west.

 Walter Gladwin Park

 Walter Gladwin Park is a 15 acre park just north of Crotona Park's northwestern section, separated from it by the Cross Bronx Expressway.
-It is named after Walter H. Gladwin (1902-1988), who was the first Black person elected to government office in The Bronx.
+It is named after Walter H. Gladwin (1902–1988), who was the first Black person elected to a Bronx government office.
 This area has been called Tremont Park, Highland Park and Old Borough Hall Park at various times; before that, it was part of Crotona Park.
 The park is bounded by Tremont Avenue to the north, Arthur Avenue to the east, 175th Street to the south, and Third Avenue to the west.
+The park was renovated in 1995 and includes basketball courts, a baseball field, playgrounds, showers, and chess tables.
+The park was renamed for Gladwin in November 2020; immediately prior to that, it was known as Tremont Park.

 The park's most significant features are the steps to the former Bronx Borough Hall site and the circular paths around a former fountain site.
-Walter Gladwin Park was renovated in 1995 and includes basketball courts, a baseball field, playgrounds, showers, and chess tables.
+The Borough Hall building, constructed in 1897, was "an ornate Italianate edifice on a prominent ridge in the park's northwestern corner to serve as the area's seat of governmental power".
+The stone staircase was built two years later.
+When the Bronx County Courthouse was built in 1931, the borough offices moved to 161st Street and the old borough hall was repurposed for municipal office space.
+The building was demolished in 1969.

+As of 2024, plans are being developed to build a Walter Gladwin Recreation Center in northern portion of the park, fronting on Tremont Avenue.
+It would include a media lab, a dance studio, cardio and strength training facilities, classrooms, and a gymnasium with pickleball, volleyball, and basketball courts in three buildings connected by a common lobby totaling over 38000 ft2.
+Construction is slated to start in March 2025 with a 2027 completion target.
+The project is one of seven chosen by the New York City Economic Development Corporation to receive grants from their Mass Timber Studio program supporting environmentally friendly mass timber construction.